-The FIDIC contracts are the most widely used forms of contract internationally, including by the World Bank for its projects.
-They are mentioned briefly in this guidance note because some of the FIDIC contracts (e.g. the Yellow Book) are sometimes used as a basis for contracting in the UK (e.g. for the design and construction of offshore windfarms).
-If being used as a construction contract in the UK, FIDIC contracts would require amendment in order to comply with UK legislative requirements (e.g. the CDM Regulations 2007 and the amended Housing Grants, Construction and Regeneration Act 1996).
+'Fédération Internationale des Ingénieurs - Conseils' (International Federation of Consulting Engineers) (FIDIC) contracts are the most widely used forms of contract internationally, including by the World Bank for its projects.
+They are mentioned briefly in this practice information because some of the FIDIC contracts (e.g. the Yellow Book) are sometimes used as a basis for contracting in the UK (e.g. for the design and construction of offshore windfarms).
+If being used as a construction contract in the UK, FIDIC contracts require amendment in order to comply with UK legislative requirements.

-The FIDIC 'Rainbow Suite' of New Contracts was published in 1999 and includes:
+The FIDIC 'Rainbow Suite' of New Contracts was originally published in 1999 and includes the following.